seeingterra/echo-tts/README.md

 provider JSON compatible with the Echo-TTS HTTP API.
 It:

 - Lets you choose a label, host, port, and output format (WAV or MP3).
+- Lets you choose a label, host, port, and output format (WAV, MP3, or PCM).
 - Generates a JSON snippet with:
     - `UrlTemplate` pointing at `http://<host>:<port>/tts`
     - `VoicesUrl` pointing at `http://<host>:<port>/get_predefined_voices`